edubkendo/tower-docs/en/roadmap.md

 - `find(id: null) # find by null`
 - `where(name: "!=": "x")`
 - `find(address: city: "San Diego") # nested doc/object queries`

-<a name="0.4.4" href="0.4.4"></a>

-### 0.4.4 (views)

-- test client side view rendering with coffeekup
-- automatic form validations based on model of client
-- error/stacktrace printing when view fails to fully render
-- finish table builder
-- make form builder more robust
-- 404/etc error pages
-- error handling on forms when validation error

 <a name="0.4.5" href="0.4.5"></a>